 How much do they charge?

-Price is usually a combination of the experience level of the astrologer, as well as the cost of living in their geographic location.
+Price is usually a combination of experience level and the cost of living in the geographical location of the astrologer.
 New astrologers may charge less; extremely well-known astrologers more.

 If a price sounds too good to be true, or far too high, you might want to investigate further.